The power of self-forgiveness: A reflection from the NACSW Convention

 That moment reminded me that sometimes we are unaware of the weight we are carrying until we are invited to lay it down.

-My hope for you is that you would be placed in rooms, conversations, and moments that gently reveal what your soul needs, and that you would have the courage to respond.
+My hope for you is that you would be placed in rooms, conversations, and moments that gently reveal what your soul needs, and that you would have the courage to pursue it.

 TAKE THIS FREE QUIZ